Fr0sT-Brutal/awesome-pascal/README.md

 * [DHibernate](https://github.com/thecocce/delphi-hibernate) Object Persistent Framework based on Hibernate and NHibernate for Delphi.
 // *Abandoned since 2012*

+* [UniConv](https://github.com/d-mozulyov/UniConv).
+Universal text conversion library is a universal quick and compact library intended for conversion, comparison and change of the register of text in concordance with the latest standards of the Unicode Consortium.
+The librarys function greatly resembles ICU, libiconv and Windows.kernel which are de facto standard for popular operating systems.

+* [CachedBuffers](https://github.com/d-mozulyov/CachedBuffers).
+The library is irreplaceable for the tasks of sequential data reading or writing, especially if the requirements for the performance are increased and there are much data.

+* [CachedTexts](https://github.com/d-mozulyov/CachedTexts).
+Powerful and compact cross-platform library aimed at parsing and generating of text data with the maximum possible performance.
+Depends on the two other libraries: CachedBuffers and UniConv.

+* [delphi-yaml](https://bitbucket.org/OCTAGRAM/delphi-yaml).
+Delphi 7 compatible bindings for libyaml, YAML parser and emitter library implemented in C. Four layers of bindings are proposed.

 ## OS ##
 *Tools that help dealing with OS-specific internals*